Queens Behind Bars: Episode

+Back in the Werk Room, Phi Phi O'Hara and Sharon Needles fight after the latter reveals she criticized the former's leadership skills the previous week on the main stage.
+This leads to a heated argument and Phi Phi O'Hara tells Sharon Needles to "Go back to Party City where you belong", criticizing the latter's 'costume' like drag, one of the most famous quotes from the show.
-RuPaul introduces guest judges Max Mutchnick and Nicole Sullivan, and reveals the runway theme for the runway category: "Television Premiere" (red carpet style outfits).

-On the main stage, the judges watch the performances of both groups and Ru declares Willam's team as the winners and Latrice as the winner of the challenge for her performance as "Large Marge".
-She wins a cruise courtesy of the company AlandChuck.travel.
+RuPaul introduces guest judges Mutchnick and Nicole Sullivan, and reveals the runway theme is "Television Premiere" (red carpet style outfits).
+On the main stage, the judges watch the performances.
+RuPaul declares Willam's team as the winners and Latrice Royale as the winner of the challenge.
+She wins a cruise.
 Willam's team are all declared safe and head backstage while Madame LaQueer's team are critiqued.
-Kenya and Milan are both praised for their runway looks but criticised for their acting in the challenge.
+Kenya Michaels and Milan are both praised for their runway looks but criticized for their acting in the challenge.
 The judges also note that Madame LaQueer made poor casting choices and performed badly in the challenge.
-DiDa is highly praised for her performance in the challenge but has negative critiques of her outfit.
-Max Mutchnick also critiques Sharon for speaking back when being directed but Nicole complements her unusual character.
-DiDa, Sharon, and Kenya are declared safe and Madame LaQueer and Milan lipsync to "Trouble" by P!NK.

-Milan wins the lip sync and Madame LaQueer is eliminated from the competition.
+DiDa Ritz is praised for her performance in the challenge but has negative critiques of her outfit.
+Mutchnick also critiques Sharon Needles for speaking back when being directed but Sullivan complements her unusual character.
+DiDa Ritz, Sharon Sullivan, and Kenya Michaels are declared safe and Madame LaQueer and Milan face off in a lip-sync contest to "Trouble" by P!NK.
+Milan wins the lip-sync and Madame LaQueer is eliminated from the competition.

 Reception and legacy

+Latrice Royale (pictured in 2014) wins the episode's main challenge.

 Oliver Sava of The A.V.
 Club said the mini challenge was "a brilliant challenge, forcing the queens to put their faces in the hands of another, and the smart pairs take advantage of the handicap and create a story around their messy makeup."
 The performances in the main challenge were criticised by Mark Peikert from Out magazine who says "The sitcoms are… leaden, I guess is the word.
 The judges cackle good-naturedly, but they’re mostly only impressed with Latrice and DiDa."

 Latrice reprised the role of "Large Marge" for a mini challenge on season 7 episode 8 where the queens had to dress up as prisoners in "Tuckahoe Prison for Ladies".
 She also repurposed a quote from the episode, "Get those nuts away from my face!" as her entrance quote on the Holi-slay Spectacular episode where she entered saying "Get those chestnuts away from my face!"